awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 # Controlling Access with Amazon Kinesis Data Firehose<a name="controlling-access"></a>

 The following sections cover how to control access to and from your Kinesis Data Firehose resources\.
 The information they cover includes how to grant your application access so it can send data to your Kinesis Data Firehose delivery stream\.
-They also describe how you can grant Kinesis Data Firehose access to your Amazon Simple Storage Service \(Amazon S3\) bucket, Amazon Redshift cluster, or Amazon Elasticsearch Service cluster, as well as the access permissions you need if you use Datadog, Dynatrace, LogicMonitor, MongoDB, New Relic, Splunk, or Sumo Logic as your destination\.
+They also describe how you can grant Kinesis Data Firehose access to your Amazon Simple Storage Service \(Amazon S3\) bucket, Amazon Redshift cluster, or Amazon OpenSearch Service cluster, as well as the access permissions you need if you use Datadog, Dynatrace, LogicMonitor, MongoDB, New Relic, Splunk, or Sumo Logic as your destination\.
 Finally, you'll find in this topic guidance on how to configure Kinesis Data Firehose so it can deliver data to a destination that belongs to a different AWS account\.
 The technology for managing all these forms of access is AWS Identity and Access Management \(IAM\)\.
 For more information about IAM, see [What is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html)\.

 **Topics**
 + [Grant Your Application Access to Your Kinesis Data Firehose Resources](#access-to-firehose)